Lisa Wong, Director

 Finally, the Orchestra’s fourth music director, George Szell (1946-70), initiated the creation of a permanent chorus to be affiliated with the Orchestra and made up of local singers admitted by audition.
 The Cleveland Orchestra Chorus began performing in 1952 and quickly proved its artistic worth.
 In 1956, Szell invited the young and nationally prominent choral conductor Robert Shaw to join the Orchestra’s conducting staff as associate conductor and chorus conductor, further solidifying the Chorus’s reputation for quality.
 The Cleveland Orchestra Chorus has maintained its position as a leading American orchestra chorus under the subsequent leadership of choral directors Clayton H. Krehbiel (1967-69), Margaret Hillis (1969-71), Robert Page (1971-89), Gareth Morrell (1989-98), Robert Porco (1998-2017), and Lisa Wong (2017 - present).

 Auditions for both the Cleveland Orchestra Chorus and Blossom Festival Chorus are held each spring.
-For audition dates and requirements, please call the Chorus office at 216-231-7372, send an email to email@example.com, or click here for audition information.
+For audition dates and requirements, send an email to email@example.com, or click here for current audition information.